tbensky/Prolog-CLP/README.md

 ### Without CLP
 We immediately notice that in the first column, S=N+S+E+O, which means computing S depends on S itself.
 The second column has the same issue with T. Thus, a non-CLP Prolog implementation will not work without proposing values for some of these variables first.

 We also have to be prepared for larger carry digits, and 9+9+9+9 (+9 for a carry) is possible.
 This 9x5=45, so our carry predicate has been extended.
+We also defined the variable `Leading`, which will be the leading digit of the sum.
+P is still constrained to 0..9, but in the leftmost column, there might be a carry to add to N which may make that last sum larger than 10.

 ### With CLP
 Here is our CLP implementation.